ksm-44/Resume/README.md

 In addition to my academic and professional experiences, I have demonstrated leadership and organizational skills in various Positions of Responsibility.
 Notably, as the General Secretary of the Socio-Cultural Council at IIT Bhubaneswar in 2021, I successfully led and managed 10 societies and clubs, overseeing a collective membership of 1000 individuals.
 I have also held the Positions of music secretary of my College, core head of events team, Alma fiesta the sociocult fest of my college and Student guide at Counselling services team for Two batches.
 These experiences have equipped me with valuable insights into effective team management and coordination.

-What excites me most about the opportunity at Dolat Capital is the chance to work in a fast-paced, multi-tasking environment that aligns with my experience and strengths.
+What excites me most about the opportunity at EXL is the chance to work in a fast-paced, multi-tasking environment that aligns with my experience and strengths.

 Don't